The winter storm has left thousands without power around the state, but the number of outages is dropping.

 Bitter cold air will spread into the area tonight causing wind chill values to drop to 25 to 40 below zero through Tuesday.

 The legislature will not convene Monday as originally planned because of the low temperatures and heavy snow.

 The first significant snow storm of 2014 is expected late Saturday night.

 Bloomington Mayor Mark Kruzan says because the city doesn't budget for major snowfalls, the cost of snow removal takes away from other city projects.

-A winter storm advisory is in effect from 7 a.m.
-Tuesday until 7 a.m.
-Wednesday.
+A winter weather advisory is in effect for heavy snow from 7 p.m.
+Friday until noon Saturday.